KDE/krita/plugins/impex/sai/3rdparty/libsai/README.md

 - `texn`

 Name of the overlay-texture assigned to a layer.
-Ex: `Watercolor A`
+Ex: `Watercolor A` Only appears in layers that have an overlay enabled
 ```cpp
 std::uint8_t TextureName[64]; // UTF16 string
 ```